Blog

 MailerSend is built by deliverability experts, so you can rest easy knowing your emails reach the inbox.
 What’s more, we’re proud to offer a 99.5% uptime SLA for the best transactional email service possible.
 It’s all thanks to our amazing team who is committed to deliverability excellence!

 To help you on your journey to improving email deliverability, MailerSend has transactional email help articles that are continually updated to reflect best practices.
-And, if you need a helping hand, email support is available to all, while Premium accounts enjoy chat support and a deliverability consultation with an expert.
+And, if you need a helping hand, email support is available to all, while Starter accounts and above enjoy chat support and a deliverability consultation with an expert.

 Email deliverability checklist